top of page

 How Much Do I Get?

 Your Spring CSA box will meet the produce needs of 2-3 family members a week.
 A summer CSA box will meet the produce needs of 3-4 family members a week.
 A Fall CSA box will meet the produce needs of 3-4 family members a week.
-Please note that seasonal challenges such as weather and pest pressure can impact the expected vegetables.
+Please note: seasonal challenges such as weather and pest pressure can impact the expected vegetables.

 Why Are There Cost Increases?